 Get yourself some nice black ink, a straight pen-holder, a nib, a Japanese brush pen, and a few watercolor brushes.
-A full list of materials and links is at the bottom of the post for help in purchasing.
+A full list of materials is at the bottom of the post for help in purchasing.

 I can't stress enough how crucial high-quality envelopes are for this look.
 The envelope above is a letter envelope I bought at a local stationery shop.
 It is Original Crown Mill 100% Cotton.
 You can't go wrong with any 100% cotton envelopes or water-color envelopes.
 Crane also makes some very affordable every-day envelopes that are widely available in stores.
 Tell the person at the shop that you're looking for envelopes that will work with pen and ink.

 Pictured above are some REALLY cheap watercolors I purchased at an art store.
 Bottom-shelf stuff!
-But still completely great if you ask me.
+But still completely fine if you ask me.
 Invest in the quality watercolors if you like (recommended would be the brand Windsor & Newton), and some mixing pans.
 Experiment.
 Watercolor is your friend for these because of it's naturally occurring anomalies.